adanjoga/cvik-toolbox/README.md

-**CVIK** is a Cluster Validity Index Tooolbox for automatic determination of the number of clusters (CVIK).
+**CVIK** is a Cluster Validity Index Toolbox for automatically determining the number of clusters (CVIK).
 It contains more than 70 functions (m-files).
 This toolbox was developed with MATLAB R2020b.

 A first comparison study of some CVIs in **CVIK** using a *Differential Evolution approach* was reported in:
 ```